Active screws: Emergent active chiral nematics of spinning self-propelled rods: Emergence of nematic order

+To study the emergent phases of active screws, we perform simulations of the Langevin equations of our model (\cref{simulation-details,simulation-results}).
+For simplicity, we ignore the projection of the repulsive interaction forces.
+We find that the system transitions from an isotropic to a nematic phase by increasing either the global area fraction of particles $\phi_0$ or the self-propulsion speed $v_0$ (\cref{Fig simulations}).
+Therefore, an increase in activity can induce the emergence of nematic order.

+This result is consistent with previous works on self-propelled rods, which found that activity decreases the threshold for the isotropic-nematic transition \cite{Kraikivski2006,Baskaran2008,Marchetti2013}.
+This result, however, contrasts with most models of active nematics, for which nematic order is incorporated directly in the free energy as it is assumed to arise from the passive alignment interactions between the constituents \cite{Marchetti2013}.
+Moreover, our system is dry, meaning that friction completely screens hydrodynamic interactions.
+Thus, the possibility for activity-induced nematic order in our system is different from a recently-predicted instability whereby isotropic wet active nematics can order due to a feedback between active flows and nematic order \cite{Santhosh2020}.

-\textbf{Coarse-graining and hydrodynamic equations.} To predict the collective behavior of active screws, we coarse-grain the set of Langevin equations \crefrange{eq spin}{eq orientation}.
+To predict the isotropic-nematic transition, we coarse-grain the microscopic Langevin equations \crefrange{eq spin}{eq orientation}.
 First, we eliminate \cref{eq spin} by introducing it into \cref{eq translation}.
-However, this does not eliminate the spinning rate $\dot\phi_i$ as a degree of freedom, as the spin torque transfer $\tau_{ij}$ still depends on it.
-Respectively, the stochastic reversals encoded in $\Phi_i(t)$ give rise to an effective rotational diffusivity \cite{Liu2019} $D_\text{r}^\text{eff} = D_\text{r} + 2 f_\text{rev}$ on time scales $t\gg f_\text{rev}^{-1}$.
-Second, for this reduced set of Langevin equations, we write the corresponding Smoluchowski equation and we break it into the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy to obtain an equation for the one-particle distribution function $\Psi_1(\bm{r}_1,\theta_1,\dot\phi_1,t)$ (\cref{derivation}).
-From it, we obtain hydrodynamic equations for the density, polarity, and nematic order parameter fields, $\rho(\bm{r},t)$, $\bm{p}(\bm{r},t)$, and $\bm{Q}(\bm{r},t)$, respectively (\cref{derivation}), which we present and discuss below.
-We obtain the equations in the nematic state, in which the angle between rods is $\theta\approx 0$.
+The stochastic reversals encoded in $\Phi_i(t)$ give rise to an effective rotational diffusivity $D_\text{r}^\text{eff} = D_\text{r} + 2 f_\text{rev}$ on time scales $t\gg f_\text{rev}^{-1}$ \cite{Liu2019}.
+Second, for this reduced set of Langevin equations, we write the corresponding Smoluchowski equation and we break it into the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy to obtain an equation for the one-particle distribution function (\cref{derivation}).
+From it, we obtain the following equation for the nematic order-parameter tensor,